virteal/Inox/README.md

 Stack protocol
 --------------

-Words agree on protocols to manipulate values on the data stack.
+Verbs agree on protocols to manipulate values on the data stack.
 The most basic, fast and fairly accrobatic protocol is the _stack protocol_.
 With that protocol it is the order of the arguments on the stack that matters.

 ```
 to fib